Degree Requirements and Academic Policies

 - a grade of “C” or above was earned;

-- the course is not a foreign language (Georgetown only accepts pre-matriculation language credit through AP/IB exams paired with either a SAT II score or NSO placement exam results an successful completion of a language course at Georgetown); and
+- the course is not a foreign language (Georgetown only accepts pre-matriculation language credit through AP/IB exams paired with a NSO placement exam result and successful completion of a language course at Georgetown).

-In addition to meeting all of these guidelines, a copy of the course syllabus and an official transcript should be forwarded to the Undergraduate Program Office (along with a letter from the student’s high school guidance office verifying the above criteria were met), for review and determination of whether credit will be awarded.
-Please note, the total number of courses taken away from Georgetown after matriculation cannot exceed 12 credit hours (generally four courses).
+In addition to meeting all of these guidelines, a copy of the course syllabus (including class schedule) and an official transcript should be forwarded to the Undergraduate Program Office (along with a letter from the student’s high school guidance office verifying the above criteria were met), for review and determination of whether credit will be awarded.

 Transfer Credit for Summer Courses Taken Away from Georgetown University

 Students must submit requests for non-Georgetown summer school prior to enrollment in the summer course(s), ideally before departing campus at the end of the preceding spring semester.
+Please note, the total number of courses taken away from Georgetown after matriculation cannot exceed 12 credit hours (generally four three-credit courses).
 The McDonough School of Business adheres to the certain eligibility and policies regarding study away from Georgetown University as outlined below: